jpriyanshi121-cyber/ecovibe/README.md

-# 🌿 EcoVibe — Sustainable Marketplace
+# 🌿 EcoVibe — Rethink Waste.
+Live Sustainable.

 EcoVibe is a full-stack sustainable e-commerce platform where users can buy, sell, and discover pre-loved eco-friendly items — reducing waste and promoting circular economy.